mattgwriter7/flutt_appicon/README.md

 How to make an App Icon in Android

 ## LEFT OFF
-* basic structure
+* added icon

 ## NEXT STEPS
-* add package and do it!
+* ?
+TO USE AT CMD LINE ENTER:
+flutter pub run flutter_launcher_icons:main